neilhpatel/CodeATale/README.md

 ### 4. Run the application
 **Option 1 (recommended): Run index.html using an integrated development environment (IDE).
 [IntelliJ](https://www.jetbrains.com/help/idea/installation-guide.html#standalone), [PyCharm](https://www.jetbrains.com/help/pycharm/installation-guide.html#standalone), and [VSCode](https://code.visualstudio.com/download) can be used.**
    * With IntelliJ/PyCharm, open the repository and navigate to the index.html file located in CodeATale/root/frontend/public/html.
 At the top right of the file, there should be icons for chrome, Firefox, Safari, and any other browsers.
 Click on your preferred browser.
    * With VSCode, open the repository.
 Navigate to the extensions tab on the left sidebar and search and download the extension Live Server by Ritwick Dey in Marketplace (usually first option).
 After installation, navigate to the index.html file in CodeATale/root/frontend/public/html.
 Double click anywhere in the file and select “Open with Live Server”.
 Note the default browser opened can be changed by going to Files > Preferences > Settings > Extensions > Live Server > Custom Browser

 **Option 2: Run index.html using a Google Chrome extension.**

    * Open Google Chrome and download the [“Web Server for Chrome” Extension](https://chrome.google.com/webstore/detail/web-server-for-chrome/ofhbbkphhbklhfoeikjpcbhemlocgigb?hl=en).
 After installation, click Launch app.
 Click Choose Folder and navigate to CodeATale/root and select the frontend folder.
 You should see “Current: /frontend” on the extension page.
 Now, click on the Web Server URL link and click on public/ and html/ and the application will open.

+### 5. Troubleshooting
+   1. I am getting a "No module named docx2txt", "No module named pydub", or "No module named firebase_admin" error when running a python file.
+      * Install the necessary dependencies using the pip install command listed above.
+   2. I am trying to run DefParser.py, DefParser2.py, DefParser3.py, or DefParser4.py but am getting the error “No such file or directory … /ServiceAccountKey.json”.
+      * You need to place the file ServiceAccountKey.json inside the CodeATale/root/backend/src folder.
+   3. I am on the reading screen but none of the words are being highlighted.
+      * This likely means the daily limit of reads/writes for Firebase has been exceeded.
+You need to either wait until the limit is reset around midnight Pacific time or upgrade your plan to allow more reads/writes to the database.
+   4. I am trying to use option 2 to run the application, but the reading screen is blank.
+      * You likely selected the incorrect folder instead of the folder titled "frontend".
+   5. I am opening index.html directly from my file directory but the application is blank except fro the text "Choose a Chapter and Start Reading"
+      * Unfortunately, this application does not support direct opening of index.html and requires an equivalent of a live server as mentioned in step 4 of the Installation Guide.

 ## Release Notes